naatte/drawing-app/README.md

 If you are on windows, you only need to open the code in the folders called "draw-app-masterV2" and ".vscode."
 If you are on mac, you can open up the "__MACOSX/draw-app-masterV2" folder in VS code in place of the "draw-app-masterV2" folder.
 The only thing in the ".vscode" folder is a json file that enables you to open the drawing app locally in chrome.

 Below is an overview detailing the functionality of each file within "draw-app-masterV2," along with some identified shortcomings for each.
 sketch.js:
-  Description -->
+  Description --> Creation of the canvas and the setup of toolbox, colorpalette, and the helperfunctions objects, as well as all the tool objects
-  Shortcomings -->
+  Shortcomings --> This file comes first in index.html, so every file after this one cannot access anything in the functions within this file

 toolbox.js:
-  Description -->
+  Description --> Creation of the tool images on the left side of the app.
+Responsible for tracking which tool is selected and showing a blue square around the tool image when it is selected
-  Shortcomings -->
+  Shortcomings --> Small number of tools

 colourPalette.js:
-  Description -->
+  Description --> Creation of the colors seen in the bottom left corner of the app
-  Shortcomings -->
+  Shortcomings --> Limited number of colors

 helperFunctions.js:
   Description -->